jadecarino/galasa/docs/content/docs/writing-own-tests/running-test-modes.md

 ![running remotely:](run-remote.svg)

-After configuring authentication, you can run a test in this mode by setting up your bootstrap file to refer to the Ecosystem that you want to use and running the `runs submit` [Galasa CLI](https://github.com/galasa-dev/cli/blob/main/docs/generated/galasactl_runs_submit.md){target="_blank"} command.
+After configuring authentication, you can run a test in this mode by setting up your bootstrap file to refer to the Ecosystem that you want to use and running the [runs submit](../reference/cli-syntax/galasactl_runs_submit.md) Galasa CLI command.

 ## Running a test locally but using shared configuration